This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-The Importance of Record Keeping
+The Importance of Record Keeping for a Life Care Plan

 Get Matched with a Leading Birth Injury Attorney in Your Area

-Record keeping allows a child’s medical team to make the best, most informed decisions about ongoing care and treatment.
+- Record keeping also allows parents to provide critical information to caregivers, such as a child’s medications or dietary needs.
+This allows a child’s medical team to make the best, most informed decisions about ongoing care and treatment.

-The documents will also be necessary for making future estate plans, should care and guardianship need to be transferred.
+- The documents will also be necessary for making future estate plans should care and guardianship need to be transferred.

 Doctors are only required to keep medical records for a patient for a certain number of years, so if you switch doctors, you risk losing those records.